310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 But now that he’s grown, he’ll become the hope, inspiration, and role model for any kid who’s suffering similarly within this warped society.

-Actually, let me amend that— he’ll become the one to rescue them.
-A hero's duty is to save others, but most of all— Becoming this symbol is what makes the present day Ryusei Red undoubtedly a hero.
+Actually, let me amend that — he’ll become the one to rescue them.
+A hero's duty is to save others, but most of all — Becoming this symbol is what makes the present day Ryusei Red undoubtedly a hero.

 I can tell that I made the right choice when I chose him to take after “red” in my place.
 {% endbubble %}

 {% bubble Kanata %}
-if that is how you feel, then please tell *him* that. tetora may have grown, but he is still a child.
+if that is how you feel, then please tell *[him]* that. tetora may have [grown], but he is still a [child].

 he is surely had moments where he has shed tears from anxiety.

-i cannot handle salty water — the only one who can wipe his tears away is <em>you</em>, chiaki, because you are the one who passed your position onto him in the first place.
+i [cannot handle] salty water — the only one who can [wipe] his tears away is <em>you</em>, chiaki, because you are the one who passed your [position] onto him in the first place.

 now then, with that said… let’s go join everyone else.
 {% endbubble %}

 {% bubble Chiaki worried %}
 Huh?
-Erm, but—I’m just a regular ol’ visitor, y’know!?
+Erm, bu[A-Za-z] — [A-Za-z]’m just a regular ol’ visitor, y’know!?

 And I just happened to end up here!
 I shouldn’t get in the way of their work when they’re focused, right!?
 {% endbubble %}

 {% bubble Kanata %}
-mhm, mhm, i know the truth. no need to come up with excuses. let’s go on stage with everyone, why don’t we?
+mhm, mhm, i know the truth. no need to come up with [excuses]. let’s go on [stage] with everyone, why don’t we?

-i am sure you practiced for motor show’s performance anyway, didn’t you? just in the slight chance you would have to perform. you have always been that sort of person—
+i am sure you [practiced] for motor show’s performance anyway, didn’t you? just in the slight chance you would have to perform. you have always been that sort of person—

-and it is a hero’s duty to be prepared for that “slight chance”.
+and it is a hero’s duty to be [prepared] for that “slight chance”.

-besides, you would never distance yourself from others simply because you are too busy.
+besides, you would never [distance] yourself from others simply because you are too [busy].

 we are talking about mr. lonely here, aren’t we?
 {% endbubble %}